0b01/rickyhan.com/_posts/2018-02-16-tensorflow-fizzbuzz-revisited.markdown

 categories: jekyll update
 ---

-**interviewer**: Good morning.
+**interviewer**: Welcome.
 You file indicates an application from two years ago but didn't pass the coding interview.

 **me**: Yes.
 I had some trouble with FizzBuzz.